Nick-Tricks/claims/README.md

+IMPORTANT: To prevent a dupication bug when placing loot in protected areas, run this command: function pk_waystones:settings/lootable_delay/set {delay:1}
 Always opens the warp menu, even if the chunk is claimed.
 Discalimer: Any barrel standing on a barrier can be opened, regardless of whether the chunk is claimed or not.

 # claims